Finland’s VTT fuels new green technologies

 Sustainable growth ahead

-VTT is actively moving forward in other development areas, outlining some significant new research investments for the next three years.
+VTT is actively moving forward in other development areas, having outlined some significant new research investments for the next three years.

 Neste is a leading producer of sustainable aviation fuel and renewable diesel.VTT

-The technical research centre is also involved in a piloting environment for sustainable fibre products located in the city of Jyväskylä.
-This hopes to substantially reduce forestry energy and water consumption and enable product innovations.
+The research centre is also involved in a piloting environment for sustainable fibre products located in the city of Jyväskylä.
+This hopes to substantially reduce forestry energy and water consumption, and enable product innovations.

 A digital development platform for biosynthetic materials, meanwhile, is also receiving VTT support to aid the utilisation of AI, biotechnology and synthetic biology to develop completely new, superior, smart and responsive materials at a pace almost tenfold of anything previously seen.